klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 snippet.
 If the table only has a single node, it can be passed directly without wrapping it in a table.

-The third argument is the condition-function.
+The third argument is a table with the following valid keys:
+- `condition`: the condition-function.
 The snippet will be expanded only if it returns true (default is a function that just returns true) (the function is called before the text is modified in any way).
+               Some parameters are passed to the function: The line up to the cursor, the matched trigger and the captures (table).
+- `callbacks`: Contains functions that are called upon enterin/leaving a node.
+               To print text upon entering the second node of a snippet, set `callbacks` should be set as follows:
+               `{ [2] = { [events.enter] = function() print "2!" end } }`.
+               To register a callback for the snippets' events, the key `[-1]` may be used.

-The fourth and following args are passed to the condition-function(allows reusing condition-functions).
+               The callbacks are passed only one argument, the node that triggered it.
+This `opts`-table can also be passed to eg.	`snippetNode` or `indentSnippetNode`, `condition` doesn't have any effect there, but `callbacks` are used.

 Snippets contain some interesting tables, eg. `snippet.env` contains variables used in the LSP-protocol like `TM_CURRENT_LINE` or `TM_FILENAME` or